Tawitawi brown dove

 The Tawitawi brown dove (Phapitreron cinereiceps), also dark-eared brown dove, is a threatened species of bird in the family Columbidae noted for its orange-peach breast.
 It is endemic to forests in the Sulu Archipelago (islands of Tawi-Tawi and Sanga-Sanga) in the Philippines.
 Until recently it was considered conspecific with the Mindanao brown dove and collectively called the dark-eared brown dove.
 Although threatened by habitat loss, the rate of loss significantly reduced from 2004 to 2007, and it was thus downlisted from Critically Endangered to Endangered status in the 2007 IUCN Red List.

 Description and taxonomy

-EBird describes the bird as "A medium-sized dove of lowland secondary forest on Tawi-Tawi Island, where it is the only brown-dove.
-Dark brown above with a gray head, purplish iridescence on the back of the neck, rufous-brown underparts from the throat to the belly, white under the base of the tail, and a pale gray tail tip.
-Does not resemble any other similarly sized doves in its range.
-Sings an accelerating series on the same pitch, ending in a trill, 'dup-dup-dup-du-du-d-d-drrrrr', reminiscent of a ping-pong ball falling on a table."

-It was formerly conspecific with the Mindanao brown dove but differs greatly in plummage and voice.
-This species has a gray vcrown, an orange belly and a light brown vent and undertail.
+It was formerly conspecific with the Mindanao brown dove but differs greatly in plumage and voice.
+This species has a gray crown, an orange belly and a light brown vent and undertail.

 Ecology and behavior

 Almost nothing is known about this species but it is presumed to be a frugivore feeding on seeds and fruits.
 A male in breeding condition was collected in April.